Durban stripped of 2022 Commonwealth Games - Sport - NZ Herald News

 South Africa has also been viewed as a possible future Olympic host but Sam said that was "definitely not on the table" for now.

-The English city of Liverpool has expressed interest in replacing Durban as host for 2022.
+The English city of Liverpool has expressed interest in replacing Durban as host.

+Earlier this month mayor Phil Goff ruled out Auckland stepping in to host the 2022 event.

+Goff told Radio Sport that 2022 would be too soon for Auckland to host the Games with the city already under incredible fiscal and infrastructure pressure.